Read our 2023 annual report

 We would like to thank EY for sponsoring the Women of Concern 2024 Annual Awards Luncheon.
 We are so grateful for EY’s support of this important event again in 2024.

-We are grateful to Áine Lawlor, who returns as our MC for Women of Concern 2024. Áine is one of Ireland’s most experienced and insightful broadcasters, having worked on a broad range of radio and television programmes since joining RTE in 1984.
+We are grateful to Áine Lawlor, who returned as our MC for Women of Concern 2024. Áine is one of Ireland’s most experienced and insightful broadcasters, having worked on a broad range of radio and television programmes since joining RTE in 1984.

 This year's honouree